Billy Minor: 1992 season

-In 1992, Minor was named team captain and had his best statistical season as a Lion as he caught 40 passes for 731 yards and 5 touchdowns.
-He was named First-team All-Lone Star Conference and helped led the Lions to an 8–3 record and a # 14 final ranking.
-His final college career numbers were 98 receptions for 1,995 yards and 14 touchdowns.
+In 1992, Minor was named a team captain and had his best statistical season as a Lion as he caught 40 passes for 731 yards and 5 touchdowns.
+He was named First-team All-Lone Star Conference and helped lead the Lions to an 8–3 record and a #14 final ranking.
+The team, once again, finished runner-up in the LSC standings.
+His final college career numbers were 99 receptions for 1,998 yards and 14 touchdowns.
 While attending ETSU, Minor studied accounting and was a member of the Alpha Phi Alpha fraternity.

 Professional career

 Philadelphia Eagles

 Minor was undrafted in the 1993 NFL draft but was signed as an undrafted free agent by the Philadelphia Eagles.
 He was joined in Philadelphia by Lion teammate Anthony Brooks.
 Minor had impressed his position coaches but an injury derailed his hopes to make the final roster and he was released before the preseason games started.
+Brooks and Minor were both inducted together into the 2023 TAMU-Commerce HOF.

 Arena Football League

 After being released by the Eagles, Minor was signed by the Dallas Texans of the Arena Football League.
 The Texans were coached by former East Texas State quarterback Mike Trigg.
 He played the 1993 Arena League season with the Texans and after the season, decided to leave professional football.